mridul037/mridul037/README.md

 **Quote of the hour:**

-Programming is a little bit like the army.
-Now that I'm out, it's neat to have had the experience.
+Whenever logical processes of thought are employed, there is an opportunity for the machine.

-~ Wayne Ratliff
+~ Vannevar Bush
 <pre>

 </pre>